 What is SolveSpace?

 SolveSpace is a libre and open-source parametric computer-aided design application that uses a NURBS geometric kernel, allowing it to represent curved surfaces exactly.
-It was originally released by Jonathan Westhues under the GPLv3 license and is now further developed at M-Labs.
+It was originally released by Jonathan Westhues under the GPLv3 license.
+M-Labs contributed to its development around 2015-2018.

 What can be done with SolveSpace?